 Another thoughtful design element is the child lock on the trap door so children cannot access the bags or the diapers.
 The hands-free design means you can hold on to the baby instead of a diaper.

-The two inner seals help to prevent the smell from diapers from leaking into the room.
+The two inner seals help to prevent the smell of diapers from leaking into the room.
 No tying, no cutting, and you can use regular trash bags as well.
-This best pail can be used for cloth diapers and adult diapers too, since it has a large opening.
+This best pail can be used for cloth diapers and adult diapers too since it has a large opening.